 The West Coast is the perfect place to fly into, drive around, head inland, find Vegas, lose your money, and fly home from.
 It’s also very easy to take a few days stop-over in New York as an added bonus.

-Choosing a hire car before your trip is one of your bigger decisions.
+Choosing a hire car and a 5 stars towing company before your trip are one of your bigger decisions.
 When you envisioned your great American road trip at home, you were probably behind the wheel of a convertible Mustang, tearing up the open road with the wind in your hair.
 Whilst this is a possibility, it’s rather more expensive than hiring a standard automatic Hyundai with a spot of air conditioning.
 Nevertheless, you’ll be looking out into the scenery, not at the car.

 This article aims to point out a few of the many things you can do in the West, without mentioning the big unmissable names of San Francisco, Las Vegas, and arguably Los Angeles.
 Leaving your chosen city of entry will provide you with a quick crash course in getting used to American road rules; generally, things are a bit slower and you can turn right at red lights, that’s about it.
 Moving roughly in a North to South direction, this is a road trip you can enjoy exploring anywhere from two weeks to six months.
 Start off by heading toward the familiar sounding Sierra Nevada…